AqwamCreates/ChaWatcher/docs/ExampleCodes/AnomalyDetection_DistributedComputing.md

 local AnomalyDetector = ChaWatcher.DistributedComputing.AnomalyDetector.new(2, false)

 -- maxPlayersTiWatchPerPlayers: The maximum number of players that each player needs to watch.
--- normalThreshold:
+-- normalThreshold: If the predicted value is less than the normal threshold, then the player is considered not nornal.
--- maxAveragePredictedValuesDofferemce: If the amount is larger than the average, suspect somebody has altered our data!
+-- maxAveragePredictedValuesDifferemce: If the average predicted value difference is larger than this, suspect somebody has altered our data!

 AnomalyDetector:bindToOutlierFound(function(Player, predictedValue) -- Runs a function if player's data is an outlier.